soccin/Postprocess-Mouse/code/outputDesc.md

 3. Mutations that were _NOT_ seen in Normal control samples in this project.

-4. Mutations which had variant allele frequences too large in either:
+4. Mutations which had variant allele frequencies too large in either:

     - A set of control normal samples used to validate the assay

     - A set of pooled normal samples from previous runs

-5. Mutations with tumor variant allele frequeces too low (<2%)
+5. Mutations with tumor variant allele frequencies too low (<2%)

 6. Mutations which did not have at least 8 reads that showed the mutation (AD>=8)